Mouth Sores: Large or Small, No Fun at All!

 Canker Sores: The Most Common Mouth Sore

 Canker sores burn and sting.
-Even though scientists call them big names like Aphthous Ulcers and Aphthous Stomatitis, we still don’t know what causes these sores.
-It’s clear that they show up more frequently when we’re tired, stressed or sick.
-And people with autoimmune diseases like Crohns or Lupus get them more frequently than others.
+However, we still don’t know what causes these sores, even though scientists call them big names like Aphthous Ulcers and Aphthous Stomatitis.
+On the other hand, it’s clear that these sores show up more frequently when we’re tired, stressed or sick.
+In addition, people with autoimmune diseases like Crohns or Lupus get them more frequently than others.

 Canker sores can show up on our lips, tongue, gums, cheeks or the roof of the mouth and usually last around 10 days.
-If a canker sore lasts more than 2 weeks or is larger than 1cm in diameter, it’s important to have it checked by a dentist because it could be infected or it could be a sign of something more serious.
+Therefore, if a canker sore lasts more than 2 weeks or is larger than 1cm in diameter, it’s important to have it checked by a dentist because it could be infected or it could be a sign of something more serious.
+Read more about Canker Sores.

 - Eat bland foods: Spicy, sweet & sour foods can irritate the canker sore and make it hurt worse.
-Abrasive foods like tortilla chips can injure the sore.
+In addition, abrasive foods like tortilla chips can injure the sore.

-- Rinse with a salt or baking soda rinse: Use 1 tsp of baking soda or salt in ½ cup warm water.
+- Rinse with a salt or baking soda rinse: Mix 1 teaspoon of baking soda or salt in 1 cup warm water.

 - Milk of Magnesia: Dab a small about on the sore several times a day.